-Stucco control joints are normally used to limit plaster cracking because plaster is so thin that it must be divided into sections to reduce cracking due to volume changes.
+Since stucco plaster is so thin, it must be divided into sections during installation to reduce cracking due to volume changes over time.
+Stucco control joints are used to help aid in preventing cracking in the stucco overtime.
 Stucco joints can also separate different textures, colors or materials.
 Depending on the type of movement expected, the joint must be able to move in one direction or two by using some combination of materials, or by prefabricating the joints at the job site.

 Stucco joints are commonly available as one piece or two piece joints.
 A one piece joint is typically classified as a control joint.
-This joint normally deals with the contraction of the mortar mix and minor expansion and contraction.
+These kinds of joints normally handle the contraction of the mortar mix and minor expansion and contraction.
 Shaped as a "V" or "M", it is usually fabricated with expanded flanges to increase bonding characteristic.
 The "M" type provides movement control but also gives the appearance of a narrow reveal.
 The "V" type joint is typically used when the area is larger than 144 square feet.

 A one piece joint is limited in the amount of movement it can handle and it can only move in one plane.
 Vertical joints should be attached to a stud where necessary.